MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XII-Federal-Housing-Finance-Agency/subchapter-C-Enterprises/part-1240-Capital-Adequacy-Enterprises/subpart-A-General-Provisions/section-1240.2.md

 (vii) Money market fund shares and other mutual fund shares if a price for the shares is publicly quoted daily; and

-(2) In which the Enterprise has a perfected, first-priority security interest or, outside of the United States, the legal equivalent thereof (with the exception of cash on deposit and notwithstanding the prior security interest of any custodial agent or any priority security interest granted to a CCP in connection with collateral posted to that CCP).
+(2) In which the Enterprise has a perfected, first-priority security interest or, outside of the United States, the legal equivalent thereof, (with the exception of cash on deposit; and notwithstanding the prior security interest of any custodial agent or any priority security interest granted to a CCP in connection with collateral posted to that CCP).

 *Gain-on-sale* means an increase in the equity capital of an Enterprise resulting from a traditional securitization other than an increase in equity capital resulting from: